SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

       <span>Notes:</span>{{todo.notes}}
     </ng-container>
     ```
    Using Angular's `async` pipe, we subscribe to the `todo$` observable and assign its emitted value to the template variable `todo`.
-Then, we render the todo.
+Then, we render the TODO.

-4. Open `todo.component.scss` and add the following content.
+4. Open `todo.component.scss` and add the following styles.

-   Next, we add some CSS to get a tabular presentation of the todo.
+   Next, we add some CSS to get a tabular presentation of the TODO.

     ```css
     :host {